EdnilsonChiambo/howmanypizzas/README.md

 While you could provide a single number, it's best to also provide other statistical information.
 For example, what is the confidence interval for a given confidence level?

+# My Branch Implementation

+This branch adds a the final dataset used for the problem and Jupyter notebook that:

+Combines all past events with available check-in data into a single dataset, excluding the most recent event (reserved for testing).

+Splits data into training and test sets to compare different models.

+Evaluates multiple regression models, including:

+Simple Linear Regression

+RandomForestRegressor

+GradientBoostingRegressor

+XGBRegressor

+Selects the best-performing model — GradientBoostingRegressor — which predicted 47 attendees for the last event (actual attendance was 48).

+Implements bootstrap resampling with XGBRegressor to estimate a 95% confidence interval for predictions.

+Evaluates performance using metrics such as MAE and R²

+# Future Improvements
+Feature engineering for short-term trends, e.g.,

+Visitors in the last 3 days

+Registrations in the final week

+% growth in registrations week-over-week

+Ratio of registrations to visitors

+Experiment with ensemble methods combining multiple models.

+Incorporate external data such as weather or nearby events.